 Methods:

 We compared the linear association between Age as a predictor variable on a continuous scale with serum LDL level as the outcome variable on a continuous scale.
 Least squares estimation was used to estimate the parameter coefficients and intercept.
 Difference in means (slope) LDL between patients differing by 1 year in age was estimated using least square estimation without presuming homoscedasticity.
 We did not presume equal variances when fitting the regression model.
 The 95% confidence interval for the parameter coefficients (β0 and β1) were computed using least square estimation with the Huber-White sandwich estimator of the standard errors.

+Total: 3

 (c)